kosbarts/Oi/README.md

 ## ChangeLog

 This is version 2.000.

 Compared to the previous commercial version of the font (v.1.000) it introduces Vietnamese support and drops the shadowed style.
+The default Y is also swapped with the previous ss01 version.

 ## License